allanfgodoi/IC-HIN-UFRGS/GlauberMCModel/Readme.md

 # CollisionsDraw

-This file will generate a visual representation of the collisions, it can be run with:
+The file will generate a visual representation of the collisions, it can be run with:

     root -l -b -q 'collisionsDraw.cpp(\"location\", int nucleons, int simulations)'